-This lecture series is organized on a 2-year cycle with 5-6 lectures per year (typically in August and September), and it is designed to complement courses available through the DBBS graduate training program, focusing on mineral homeostasis, bone, cartilage and tendon biology, bone biomechanics and biomineralization.
+This lecture series is organized on a two-year cycle with five-six lectures per year (typically in August and September), and it is designed to complement courses available through the DBBS graduate training program, focusing on mineral homeostasis, bone, cartilage and tendon biology, bone biomechanics and biomineralization.

 Most of the speakers are SDTP mentors; occasionally, external speakers with expertise in specific topics are invited.

 This mini-course is mandatory for all SDTP trainees.

 MRC Educational Seminars

 Organized by the MRC, this series of four-five lectures, typically held in June and July, is meant to provide in-depth information on the methodological tools and resources relevant to musculoskeletal researchers, with emphasis on those available in MRC Core facilities.

 Lectures focus on applicative considerations, advantages, limitations and potential pitfalls, and provide guidance to appropriate utilization and data interpretation.

 Speakers include MRC Core Directors and other experts in specific technologies.